netfoundry/zfw/README.md

 - *Supports inbound ssh (Can be disabled via ```sudo zfw -x <ifname | all>```) (Care should be taken as this affects IPv4 as well)
 - Supports outbound stateful host connections (Inbound only if outbound initiated)
 - Supports outbound passthrough tracking.
-Sessions initiated from non-ebpf enabled and ebpf enabled  internal interfaces out through interface(s) defined as ExternalInterface or with "OutboundPassThroughTrack": true in /opt/openziti/etc/ebpf_config.json or manually applied with sudo ```zfw -X <ifname> -O /opt/openziti/zfw_outbound_track.o -z egress``` will allow stateful udp and tcp session traffic back in.
+Sessions initiated from non-ebpf enabled and ebpf enabled  internal interfaces out through interface(s) defined as ExternalInterface (requires -N <iface-name> with -I unless "PerInterfaceRules": false) or InternalInterface in /opt/openziti/etc/ebpf_config.json or manually applied with sudo ```zfw -X <ifname> -O /opt/openziti/zfw_outbound_track.o -z egress``` will allow stateful udp and tcp session traffic back in.
 - Support for inbound IPv6 filter destination rules.
 Currently only destination filtering is allowed.